✕

 1. Enable Setup Audit Trail for the objects that are affected most by integrated systems, You can target certain fields to be logged in the history of changes.

 2. Keep up to date with changes to connectors, with each release.
-For example, Pardot (now Account Engagement) has notified admins about upcoming sync behavior changes between Pardot and Salesforce for a key field.
+For example, Account Engagement has notified admins about upcoming sync behavior changes between Account Engagement and Salesforce for a key field.

 READ MORE: Account Engagement (Pardot) Opted Out Field Changes: Explained